Welcome to the ethstaker-deposit-cli!

 Linux users: On Unix-based systems, keystores and the deposit_data*.json have 440/-r--r----- file permissions (user & group read only).
 This improves security by limiting which users and processes that have access to these files.
 If you are getting permission denied errors when handling your keystores, consider changing which user/group owns the file (with chown) or, if need be, change the file permissions with chmod.

-Determine which command best suites what you would like to accomplish:
+Determine which command best suits what you would like to accomplish:

 If you encounter any issues, please check the issues page for help or to report a problem.
 You may also contact us on the Ethstaker discord.